ruiseixasm/JsonTalkie/README.md

 - **remote** - Broadcast to remote talkers
 - **local** - Broadcast within local network talkers
 - **self** - Broadcast to self only (loopback)
+The 'self' broadcast exists because otherwise no message is accepted by any Talker if 'from' that same Talker.

 ### System Value
 This messages are exclusive to the system.